 - Put the coconut milk, coconut cream, vegetable broth, curry paste, and salt into a mixing bowl; whisk until blended.
 Taste and add more curry paste and/or salt if desired.

 - Pour this seasoned coconut broth into a large skillet over medium heat and bring to a low simmer.
-Add the roasted eggplant and the rest of the vegetables (except for the basil).
+Add the roasted eggplant, red peppers, broccoli, and peas to the pan.
 Simmer for about 15 minutes or until the veggies are cooked but still a bit crisp.
 Do not boil, and don't overcook.
+Just before serving, stir in the lime juice.

 - To serve, place about 3/4 cup of rice in each bowl, top with vegetables, and generously spoon coconut broth over top.